nf-core/tools/README.md

 It will fail if it cannot do either of these things.
 The `nf-core create` command should make this template automatically when you first start your pipeline.
 Please see the [nf-core website sync documentation](https://nf-co.re/developers/sync) if you have difficulties.

+To specify a directory to sync other than the current working directory, use the `--dir <pipline_dir>`.

 By default, the tool will collect workflow variables from the current branch in your pipeline directory.
 You can supply the `--from-branch` flag to specific a different branch.